Pi (state)

-Pi (邳 (Pī)) was a Zhou dynasty (1045–256 BCE) vassal state in ancient China.
+Pi (邳 (Pī)) was a pre-Qin dynasty (pre-256 BCE) vassal state in ancient China.
 Also known as Xue (薛), Pi was ruled by members of the Ren (任) family.

-Its progenitor Xi Zhong (奚仲), had been the Minister of Chariots (车正) for Yu the Great during the Xia dynasty (c.
-2070 BC - 1600 BCE) who was given land at the confluence of the Dan (丹水) and Yi Rivers (沂水) in the southern part of modern-day Shandong.

-During the Western Zhou dynasty (1046–771 BCE), the State of Pi shares a border with the State of Song to the east and the State of Tan (郯国) to the north.
+During the Western Zhou dynasty (1046–771 BCE), the State of Pi shared a border with the State of Song to the east and the State of Tan (郯国) to the north.

+Etymology

+Pi (邳) is a phono-semantic compound of pī (丕) and the semantic component for states (邑).

+Among the earliest extant mentions of the state refers to a lei produced by an Earl of Pi for their sons, from the Spring and Autumn period, unearthed in 1954.
+It bears the following inscription: